ldmontalvo/GEA/README.md

 blastn -query sig.snps.fa -db nt -evalue 1e-20 -out blastn.txt -entrez_query "Taeniopygia guttata [ORGN]" -parse_deflines -remote

-4. I can also run a local quenry if I download the reference data.
+4. I can also run a local query if I download the reference data.
 Download the Zebra Finch annotated genome in the link below.
 This is the project GCF_003957565.2 for Taeniopygia guttate (zebra finch) and the genome assembly bTaeGut1.4.pri which is a revised version 4 assembly of the male zebra finch bTaeGut1 https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_003957565.2/
 5. Unzip the zip file.

 unzip ncbi_dataset.zip

-6. Prepare the database before run Blast+.
+6. Prepare the database before running Blast+.

 makeblastdb -in GCF_003957565.2_bTaeGut1.4.pri_genomic.fna -out db2/taegut_prot -dbtype prot